 - Giving discounts to each other’s email list

-- Becoming a guest on each other’s podcasts
+- Guesting on each other’s podcasts

 - Splitting the cost of fees to host a pop-up shop